PE at Harston & Newton

 The children complete each key stage with a high degree of proficiency in each aspect of PE.
 Children are aware of the link between physical activity and good health and understand its significance as part of a healthy lifestyle.
 Children are keen to further their interest in sport and often participate in after school sports clubs.
 We have increased numbers of girls in particular participating in some clubs which has been helped by clubs like our Y4/5/6 Girls Only Football club.
 We also have a large number going on to participate in community run sports clubs.
 The school achieves well in a number of sporting activities and achieved the School Games Platinum Award since 2017 in recognition of its PE provision and School Sport offers and in recent years has also received the School of the Year award for School Sport for Primary Schools.

 Wider Curriculum offer

 Children at Harston & Newton, are given the opportunity to join a range of extracurricular activities both before and after school.
 They range from traditional sports such as football, netball & cricket, and other sports such as hockey & athletics, .
 Children are given the opportunity to compete at various levels including personal best challenges in school, interhouse competitions and through school teams.
-We take part in many School Games events and hold the Platinum level School Games Mark for our sporting provision.
+This feeds into our School Games Award application every year.

 Daily physical activity

 In accordance with Government Chief Medical Officer guidance we aim to embed 30 minutes of physical activity throughout the school day in addition to twice weekly PE sessions.
 Children are provided with opportunities over the school day to become physically active, with classes encouraged to have “brain breaks” throughout the school day through the use of initiatives such as The Daily Mile, skipping, playground games and dance activities.
 Our Y5 Play Leader initiative enables children to become physically active through various pupil led games.
-We also encourage older classes to be active using our new playground markings and play equipment.
+We also encourage older classes to be active using our playground markings, outdoor gym, trim trail and play equipment.